Zenith Model 12-S-471 Console Radio (1940)

 In an era when "tube count" was equated with quality, manufacturers occasionally used more tubes when fewer would do, especially in high-priced consoles.
 This twelve-tube radio could have used eleven tubes, or even ten, without degrading its performance.
 A single rectifier could have replaced the pair of 6X5 tubes.
 One dual-function tube could have replaced the two 6J5Gs that serve as detector and first audio amplifier.

-Before diving into the electronics, I posted a message to the rec.antiques.radio+phono newsgroup, asking whether this set posed any particular problems in restoration.
+Before diving into the electronics, I asked the rec.antiques.radio+phono newsgroup whether this model had any particular trouble spots.
 Among other advice, I got this note from Ed Engelken:

 Your radio is one of the Zeniths that uses a pair of 6X5 rectifier